scarsty/kys-more/README.md

 The external libraries are SDL/SDL-ttf/SDL-image, BASS, ffmpeg, Lua.

-Special thank to JEDI-SDL, UltraStar Deluxe, OpenCC (Open Chinese Convert), and DuanGeXing SoundFonts.
+Special thank to JEDI-SDL, UltraStar Deluxe, Open Chinese Convert, and DuanGeXing SoundFonts.

 This project is a derivative of kys-pascal (known as kys-jedisdl).